Priyaraj17/Chat-App/README.md

 <p> Please take a look <a href="https://github.com/Priyaraj17/Chat-App/blob/master/Code-explanation.pdf"> here </a></p>

 #Updates:
 I am working on integrating a database that will store the chat messages and the users information.
 I am working on a new branch.
+Please visit this <a href="https://github.com/Priyaraj17/Chat-App/tree/new_changes"> link</a>.